DataReply/redis-streaming-playground/README.md

 #### [2.2 Set your s3 bucket and your key](#21-set-your-s3-bucket-and-your-key)

-Change the mapping in the smarthome.yaml in the cloud-formation/use-cases directory to and set your s3 bucket name and path to the downloaded consumer and producer zip.
+Change the mapping in the smarthome.yaml in the cloud-formation/use-cases directory and set your s3 bucket name and path to the downloaded consumer and producer zip.

 #### [2.3 Create the Lambdas' stack](#21-set-your-s3-bucket-and-your-key)